 QueerFest in St. Petersburg, Russia

-In September 2015, my wife and I traveled to St. Petersburg, Russia to have the first ever exhibition of The Identity Project along with doing a presentation at the annual event called QueerFest put on by a wonderful group of activists at ComingOut.
+In September 2015, I traveled to St. Petersburg, Russia to have the first ever exhibition of The Identity Project along with doing a presentation at the annual event called QueerFest put on by a wonderful group of activists at ComingOut.
 We were able to do two different photo sessions with the LGBTQ community there, one at a nightclub and the other after my presentation.
 Here are some photos of the beautiful city of St. Petersburg along with photos from their Opening Night celebration and my presentation about the project.

 LGBTQ History Month Display at Ohio State University